 Pay Rent and Rates 1.
 (1) The lessee shall pay the rent annually in advance, provided that the lessors have demanded payment by notice in writing served upon the lessee during the period of one calendar month following the beginning of the rental year in respect of which it is payable.

-(2) The lessee shall pay all rates and charges which are separately (2) The lessee shall pay all rates and charges which are separately of the levied or charged in respect of the said flat, and in respect of the lessee's undivided share in the said land.
+(2) The lessee shall pay all rates and charges which are separately levied or charged in respect of the said flat, and in respect of the lessee's undivided share in the said land.

 (3) To the extent that no separate rates or charges are so levied or charged, the lessee shall pay to the lessors a land share of the rates and charges levied or charged in respect of the whole of the said land.

+Pay Maintenance Expenses

+(1) (uncondensed in respect of the whole of the said land.)

-Pay Maintenance Expenses ray Maintenance Expenses 2.
-(1) Subject to subclause (2) (upon demand in writing by the lessors or a person duly nominated by the lessors or a majority of the lessors pursuant to clause 22) the lessee shall pay: (a) A flat share of all costs and expenses properly incurred by the lessors in respect of the said Surkingwarm flat. (b) A land share of all costs and expenses properly incurred by the lessors in respect of the said land.
-(2) A hy repairs required or work done in respect of any part of the lessors in respect of the said land.
-(2) Any repairs required or work done in respect of any part of the said land or the said building or any services connected with or required for the said land or the said building which arise directly from the negligent act or wilful omission of the lessee, his servants, agents, or invitees, or of any person residing in the said flat, shall be the sole responsibility of the lessee and he shall pay to the lessors the whole of the cost accordingly responsionly of the resset and in sinh pay to the responsion where of the cost accordingly.
-Residential Purposes only - No Pets 3.
-The lessee shall use the flat for residential purposes only and shall not bring into or keep in the flat any cat, dog, bird, or other pet which may unreasonably interfere with the quiet enjoyment of the other lessees of the said building or which may create a nuisance.
+ray Maintenance Expenses 2.
+(1) Subject to subclause (2) (upon demand in writing by the lessors or a person duly nominated by the lessors or a majority of the lessors pursuant to clause 22) the lessee shall pay:

+(a) A flat share of all costs and expenses properly incurred by the lessors in respect of the said bouthooperant flat.

+(b) A land share of all costs and expenses properly incurred by the lessors in respect of the said land.

+(2) Any renairs required or work done in respect of any past of (2).

+the lessors in respect of the said land.

+(2) Any repairs required or work done in respect of any part of the said land or the said building or any services connected with or required for the said land or the said building which arise directly from the negligent act or wilful omission of the lessee, his servants, agents, or invitees, or of any person residing in the said flat, shall be the sole responsibility of the lessee and he shall pay to the lessors the whole of the cost accordingly.

+responsionly of the lessee and in shan pay to the lesses of the the cost accordingly.

+Residential Purposes only - No Pets

+3. The lessee shall use the flat for residential purposes only and shall not bring into or keep in the flat any cat, dog, bird, or other pet which may unreasonably interfere with the quiet enjoyment of the other lessees of the said building or which may create a nuisance.